 4.1212 What can be shown, cannot be said.

-In this respect then what is not said in the therapy room is as important, if not more important, that what is said.
-Hence, the therapist will pay a lot of attention to body posture, gesture, tone of voice, pauses etc. as here, in the gap between speaking and showing, is to be found the essential ‘mystical dynamic’ the therapist is seeking.
+In this respect, then, what is not said in the therapy room is as important, if not more important, that what is said.
+Hence, the therapist will pay a lot of attention to body posture, gesture, tone of voice, pauses, etc. as here, in the gap between speaking and showing, is to be found the essential ‘mystical dynamic’ the therapist is seeking.
 Here the therapist aids the journey of the client by assisting with the formulation of metaphors, similes and symbols as they articulate the client’s process: ‘it seems to me it is like a slow dark stream moving under ice’, ‘perhaps at the centre of this process is a cold, hard diamond’, etc. This will be aided by the metaphors and symbols of dreams, as well as poetry, music and art—all essential components of the process of image formation.
 As Hillman, again, put it:

 Psychological faith begins in the love of images, and it flows mainly through the shapes of persons in reveries, fantasies, reflections and imaginations… (the ego’s) trust is in the imagination as the only uncontrovertible reality, directly presented, immediately felt.
 (Hillman 1975, p.
 50)